AmbiqAI/neuralSPOT/docs/Introduction-to-neuralSPOT.md

 AI Specialists frequently run into mismatches between a model’s behavior on a PC and on the embedded device - these mismatches arise from numeric differences (Python almost never matches C, and even when exclusively in the C domain, CPU architectures differ in how they treat certain number formats), algorithmic differences, and more.
 The AI specialist can leverage NeuralSPOT to compare the PC and EVB feature extraction, inference, and output analysis portions of their model to eliminate the need for exact matches.
 For example, an AI specialist might choose to use the embedded platform’s feature extraction code to feed the PC-sided inference model implementation.

-See our Instrumented Model (TODO) example for one way to use neuralSPOT's [RPC utilities](https://github.com/AmbiqAI/neuralSPOT/tree/main/neuralspot/ns-rpc) to accomplish this.
+See our [Instrumented Model example](https://github.com/AmbiqAI/neuralSPOT/tree/main/examples/tflm_validator) for one way to use neuralSPOT's [RPC utilities](https://github.com/AmbiqAI/neuralSPOT/tree/main/neuralspot/ns-rpc) to accomplish this.

 ### neuralSPOT for Application Specialists

 Application Specialists can use NeuralSPOT as a fast way to integrate an AI model into their application.
 They’ll typically leverage the ready-made Tensorflow Lite for Microcontroller [examples](https://github.com/AmbiqAI/neuralSPOT/tree/main/examples/basic_tf_stub), use the SDK’s audio and i2c drivers to rapidly integrate their data sources, and [optimize](./optimizing_using_neuralspot.md) for power, performance, and size after it all works.

 See [Developing using neuralSPOT](./Developing_with_NeuralSPOT.md) for a discussion of how various workflows are supported.
+For developers that don't need neuralSPOT's helpers and libraries, a minimal static library including nothing but the model and runtime can be generated using the [AutoDeploy Tool](https://github.com/AmbiqAI/neuralSPOT/tree/main/tools).